Tradewind Bioscience attacks the physiology of tumors to treat cancer

 Tradewind Bioscience, which is launching today at Y Combinator’s winter demo day, is taking this approach.

-While research on these new potential therapies is only now making its way into scientific journals (with most studies published within the past three months), Tradewind co-founders Dr. Thaddeus Allen and Dr. Ron Buckanovich have mostly kept their research under wraps after having studied different cancers for more than a decade.
+While research on these new potential therapies is only now making its way into scientific journals (with most studies published within the past three months), Tradewind co-founders Dr. Thaddeus Allen and Dr. Ron Buckanovich have mostly kept their work under wraps after having studied different cancers for more than a decade.

-Allen began his research roughly 14 years ago at the University of California, San Francisco under the tutelage of the Nobel Prize-winning cancer researcher Dr. J. Michael Bishop, where he was studying the way a certain protein, EGFL6, affected the growth of lung cancer cells.
+Allen began his studies roughly 14 years ago at the University of California, San Francisco under the tutelage of the Nobel Prize-winning cancer researcher Dr. J. Michael Bishop, where he was investigating the way a certain protein, EGFL6, affected the growth of lung cancer cells.

-Bishop’s lab was one home for novel cancer research, but UCSF wasn’t alone in breaking new ground on cancer research.
+Bishop’s lab was one home for novel cancer research, but UCSF wasn’t alone in breaking new ground.
 Half a continent away, Buckanovich was doing his own studies on the role that the same protein played in the growth of ovarian cancer cells in his lab at the University of Michigan .

 “He had filed a patent through the University of Michigan,” Allen says of how he first came across Buckanovich’s research.
 “I found him on Google patents and I found the patent first.
 I contacted the tech transfer office and they put me in touch with [him].
 Probably the best thing I’ve done in the course of this adventure was to form that relationship with Ron and the University of Michigan.”